-- Incarnation based: God was fully present in the person of Jesus Christ, and chooses to be present through the followers of Christ in the messiness of everyday life.
+- with the whole created order.
+Justice is done when we love, appreciate and care for creation as God's precious gift, which we hold in trust.
+This understanding would take, as its starting point for human relations, the imago Dei; a just society is one in which the image of God is recognised in all people, and all are treated as such.
+Equally, it is one where all live as those proud to bear the image of God. - b.
+Incarnation-based: God was fully present in the person of Jesus Christ, and chooses to be present through the followers of Christ in the messiness of everyday life.
 Justice may be a form of kenosis, or self-emptying.
 Too often, this is unequally expected of certain (often already marginalised) groups, but when we all give of ourselves freely for others, surrendering the privilege that we hold, the imbalance of power which leads to injustice gives way to a commitment to the good of the other.
 Paradoxically, this self-emptying leads to a society in which all can be fulfilled.
 Irenaeus of Lyons reminds us that Christ "became what we are so that we may become what he is," and Mary sings that God "has brought down the powerful from their thrones, and lifted up the lowly."
-(Luke 1:52) - Salvation based: Justice is shaped by the cross, showing that evil will not be victorious and offering new life for all things in Jesus.
+(Luke 1:52, NRSVA) - c.
+Salvation-based: Justice is shaped by the cross, showing that evil will not be victorious and offering new life for all things in Jesus.
 Like the passion narrative itself, a salvation-based understanding of justice draws on the imagery and theology of the Exodus.
-Justice is liberation, which comes not without pain, and not without risk.
+Justice is liberation, which comes not without pain and not without risk.
 It seeks to overcome exploitation and inequality, but also the subtler forms of oppression that limit people's ability to shape and live their lives freely.
 It emerges into the light, reborn and renewed, but, like the risen Christ, those who have fought for justice will bear the scars.
 Yet there is some moral complexity in the Exodus narrative, with the liberation of the people of Israel being accompanied by the deaths of the Egyptian army in the waters.
-Perhaps, though, it does at least show that in various ways injustice costs the oppressors as well as the oppressed. - Kingdom based: In the life of Israel, in the ministry of Jesus, and in the life of the early Church, the Bible bears witness to another way of being, where God's Kingdom comes and God's will is done.
+Perhaps, though, it does at least show that in various ways injustice costs the oppressors as well as the oppressed. - d.
+Kingdom-based: In the life of Israel, in the ministry of Jesus, and in the life of the early Church, the Bible bears witness to another way of being, where God's kingdom comes and God's will is done.
 It also, of course, bears witness to the damage done where this is not the case.
 The lived experience of God's people, in both Testaments and throughout history, leads to an understanding of what justice and injustice feels like.
-Justice is inherently relational and community-based and reflects koinonia, the deep and loving fellowship that is made possible through the Holy Spirit. - 96 In our theological reflections, we will often and rightly draw on more than one of these approaches.
+Justice is inherently relational and community-based and reflects koinonia, the deep and loving fellowship that is made possible through the Holy Spirit. - 60.
+In our theological reflections, we will often and rightly draw on more than one of these approaches.